Is an extended warranty worth it on a 2017 Honda CR-V?

 What happens if my 2017 Honda CR-V is still under factory warranty?

-If your vehicle is less than 3 years old AND under 36,000 miles, factory bumper-to-bumper coverage probably still applies.
+If your vehicle is less than 3 years old AND under 36,000 miles, factory bumper-to-bumper coverage probably still applies on this Honda.
 Most extended service contracts duplicate factory coverage during this window, so the math typically says wait.
 Set a calendar reminder for 6-12 months before factory expiration, then shop for an extended contract.

 Can I get an extended warranty on a high-mileage 2017 Honda CR-V?